 No, students may only become a Pharmacy Scholar as an incoming freshman to SLU (must apply by December 1 of their senior year of high school).
 Transfer students or current SLU students desiring to pursue a career in pharmacy can follow the pre-pharmacy track to fulfill requirements that would make them eligible to apply to any pharmacy program.

 Once admitted as a Pharmacy Scholar, students are expected to maintain full-time enrollment at Saint Louis University and to meet the following requirements:

 - Maintain a 3.0 cumulative GPA and a 3.0 cumulative math and science GPA.

 - Complete all health sciences or biology and Pharm.D. prerequisite courses.

 - Obtain a “C” or higher in all courses.

 - Obtain shadow experience or work experience in a pharmacy setting.

-- Attend various meetings with their faculty mentor in the Health Sciences program.
+- Attend various meetings with their faculty mentor.

 - Attend an informational session and tour at STLCOP prior to junior year at SLU.